DeltaVCode/cedar-c-do-401d5/class-38/Lab/README.md

      - Logged In Users with 'create' permissions can create new items.
      - Logged In Users with 'delete' permissions can delete items.

-1. Implement a `<Login />` Component that has the following features:
+3. Implement a `<Login />` Component that has the following features:
    - Provide an account login screen with a form.
      - Accepts Username and Password
-     - On successful login, store the token as a cookie
-   - If a user returns and has a valid login cookie, hide the login form and consider them "Logged In"
+   - If a user returns and has a valid login token, hide the login form and consider them "Logged In"
      - Display a logout button instead of a form if they are "Logged In".

 ### Tools you will need to complete the above requirements